svm-zhang/AGOUTI/README.md

 ## Support

-Please report any issues or questions here on github or by email to simozhan@indiana.edu
+Please feel free to report any issues here on the github page, or to send email to simozhan@indiana.edu

+Any comments are welcome as well!